gotuna/docs/content/docs/basics/views.md

 }
 ```

-Here we have the `app.html` template file which is used as a main layout, and
+Here we have the `app.html` template file which is used as the main layout, and
 the `login.html` as an injected block component.
 ```
 // app.html